MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.242-7004.md

 (10) Be subjected to periodic internal reviews to ensure compliance with established policies and procedures.

-(e) *Significant deficiencies.* (1) The Contracting Officer will provide an initial determination to the Contractor, in writing, of any significant deficiencies.
-The initial determination will describe the deficiency in sufficient detail to allow the Contractor to understand the deficiency.
+(e) *Material weaknesses.* (1) The Contracting Officer will provide an initial determination to the Contractor, in writing, of any material weaknesses.
+The initial determination will describe the underlying deficiencies in sufficient detail to allow the Contractor to understand the weaknesses or deficiencies.

-(2) The Contractor shall respond within 30 days to a written initial determination from the Contracting Officer that identifies significant deficiencies in the Contractor's MMAS.
+(2) The Contractor shall respond within 30 days to a written initial determination from the Contracting Officer that identifies material weaknesses in the Contractor's MMAS.
 If the Contractor disagrees with the initial determination, the Contractor shall state, in writing, its rationale for disagreeing.

 (3) The Contracting Officer will evaluate the Contractor's response and notify the Contractor, in writing, of the Contracting Officer's final determination concerning—

-(i) Remaining significant deficiencies;
+(i) Remaining material weaknesses;

 (ii) The adequacy of any proposed or completed corrective action; and

-(iii) System disapproval if the Contracting Officer determines that one or more significant deficiencies remain.
+(iii) System disapproval if the Contracting Officer determines that one or more material weaknesses remain.

-(f) If the Contractor receives the Contracting Officer's final determination of significant deficiencies, the Contractor shall, within 45 days of receipt of the final determination, either correct the significant deficiencies or submit an acceptable corrective action plan showing milestones and actions to eliminate the significant deficiencies.
+(f) If the Contractor receives the Contracting Officer's final determination of material weaknesses, the Contractor shall, within 45 days of receipt of the final determination, either correct the material weaknesses or submit an acceptable corrective action plan showing milestones and actions to eliminate the material weaknesses.

 (g) *Withholding payments.* If the Contracting Officer makes a final determination to disapprove the Contractor's MMAS, and the contract includes the clause at 252.242-7005, Contractor Business Systems, the Contracting Officer will withhold payments in accordance with that clause.

-(End of clause)[76 FR 28874, May 18, 2011]
+(End of clause)[76 FR 28874, May 18, 2011, as amended at 90 FR 5732, Jan.
+17, 2025]